42 years on, Motörhead’s Overkill is as awesome as ever

 To say that the band achieved their goal is a massive understatement.
-Released on March 24th, 1979, Overkill reached number 24 in the mainstream charts and saw the band move from small clubs to big theaters, dragging their friends Girlschool along for the ride as they toured the UK.
+Released on March 24, 1979, Overkill reached number 24 in the mainstream charts and saw the band move from small clubs to big theatres, dragging their friends Girlschool along for the ride as they toured the UK.

 By the end of 1979, Overkill had sold over a million copies, and, quite rightly.
 It features on pretty much every list of the greatest metal albums ever made.
 While all three members of this legendary line-up have moved on to that great gig in the sky, there can be no doubt that the record itself will remain immortal until the end of time.
 Overkill by name, overkill by nature.

 A chronological countdown of Motörhead’s finest tunes that flew under the radar but still deserve to be blasted at deafening volume…